Medical Internship in Valencia, Spain with Abroad Escape.

 • Minimum age: 18

-• Background: Criminal background check (or two reference letters).
+• Background: Criminal background check or two reference letters are required.

 What is Included?